The Procedural Semantics Gap in Structured CTI: A Measurement-Driven STIX Analysis for APT Emulation: Data Sources

 \section{Data Sources}

+Our analysis draws on two main components: the structural properties of \stix{} objects representing intrusion sets, campaigns, and techniques, and a set of quantitative measures derived from binary representations of technique usage.
+In the \mitre{} \attack{} Enterprise dataset, adversary behavior is modeled as a heterogeneous graph of typed objects.
+The main behavioral entities considered are attack-pattern (techniques and sub-techniques), x-mitre-tactic (tactics), campaign, intrusion-set, malware, tool, course-of-action, and relationship.
+Auxiliary entities such as indicator, identity, report, note, and x-mitre-data-source provide context but do not encode procedural behavior.
+Table~\ref{tab:sources} lists the public \stix{} sources included in the consolidated dataset.

+Before qualitative evaluation, we first quantitatively characterize these entities.
+Attack-pattern objects represent techniques and sub-techniques, with subtechnique-of relationships encoding hierarchy.
+Tactics are represented by x-mitre-tactic objects and referenced by techniques through the kill\_chain\_phases field.
+The \stix{} schema lacks dedicated fields for procedural information; ordering, preconditions, environmental requirements, dependencies, and parameter flows remain in natural-language descriptions and are not machine-readable.
+For quantitative analysis, each campaign is represented as a binary vector over \attack{} techniques.
+We use four metrics that probe complementary aspects of structure: coverage (breadth of documented behavior), sparsity (matrix density), overlap (pairwise reuse), and clustering (pattern cohesion).

+\begin{textbox} \textbf{Behavioral metrics:} Coverage is the fraction of techniques and sub-techniques observed in at least one campaign; sparsity is the proportion of zero entries in the campaign-technique matrix; overlap measures similarity between campaigns by shared techniques; clustering is the stability of structural patterns measured by the \emph{silhouette} coefficient. \end{textbox}

-The selected dataset is the Enterprise bundle of \mitre{} \attack{} in \stix{} format, which serves as the primary source of structured CTI for this study due to its broad adoption in academia and industry, open availability, and absence of usage restrictions. \mitre{} distributes \attack{} datasets for the Enterprise, Mobile, and ICS domains, all encoded in \stix{}; the additional CTI collections examined here also follow the \stix{} object model. \attack{} is widely regarded as a de facto standard for structuring CTI.
-It is relied upon by platforms such as Microsoft Sentinel, Microsoft Defender\footnote{Available at: \url{https://learn.microsoft.com/en-us/azure/sentinel/mitre-coverage?tabs=defender-portal}}, Falcon\footnote{Available at: \url{https://www.crowdstrike.com/en-us/press-releases/crowdstrike-achieves-100-percent-mitre-engenuity-attack-enterprise-evaluation/}}, and government initiatives such as CISA\footnote{Available at: \url{https://www.cisa.gov/news-events/news/best-practices-mitre-attckr-mapping}}.
+The primary dataset for all detailed quantitative analyses is the Enterprise bundle of \mitre{} \attack{} in \stix{} format.
+This bundle is the main source for structured CTI in this study because it is publicly available, widely adopted, and free of usage restrictions.
+The additional CTI collections considered here also follow the \stix{} object model. \attack{} is the reference for structuring CTI and is widely adopted by defensive platforms and public-sector programs.